 When my three children were young, I went completely crazy decorating for every holiday.
 In the fall, that meant brightly colored, kitschy ceramic ghosts and bats, spooky light-up haunted houses, and enough pumpkins to start my own pumpkin patch!
-Now that all of the kids are grown, I have revamped my philosophy with a more sophisticated fall decorating vibe.
+Now that all of the kids are grown, I have revamped my philosophy with much simpler fall decor.
 And, instead of decorating for each holiday, I add seasonal pieces that work for months (with the addition or subtraction, of course, of random bits and pieces such as a jack-o-lantern here or a turkey there).
 This dramatically helps cut down on my “switch-over” time and ensures that I don’t still have bowls full of seashells displayed once the autumn leaves begin to fall.

-Over the weekend, I made the swap from summer to fall.
-And, I came up with a few “rules of thumb” that will help you find the best fall decorations, which will last you straight through until Thanksgiving!
+This weekend, I made the swap from summer to fall.
+And, I came up with a few “rules of thumb” that will help you find the best fall decor, which will last you straight through until Thanksgiving!

 Start at the front door.
 Adding a holiday-neutral fall foliage wreath creates a welcoming entrance and can be kept up until it’s time to decorate for Christmas.
 Mine features faux leaves wrapped around a grapevine wreath.
 But, there are so many options available.

 Commercial Silk Greenery is one of my personal go-to’s for faux plants and wreaths.
 And, when choosing, pay particular attention to the color of your house and especially your front door color, as traditional autumnal colors of rust, yellow and red simply may not work (if that’s the case, try neutrals, natural looking green such as eucalyptus, or a stark rustic twig wreath).

 Don’t forget piles of pumpkins, gourds, and (my fave) cornstalks for a welcoming entrance.
 They require very little arranging, so you are done in a snap.